 Information about the disposal destination reveals the extent to which a reporting organization has managed the balance between disposal options and uneven environmental impacts.
 For example, land filling and recycling create very different types of environmental impacts and residual effects.
-Most waste minimization strategies emphasize prioritizing options for reuse, recycling, and then recovery over other disposal options.
+Most waste minimization strategies emphasize prioritizing options for reduction, reuse, recycling, and then recovery over other disposal options.

-- 2.1 Identify the amount of waste created by the organization's operations, by: - Hazardous waste (as defined by national legislation at the point of generation); and - Non-hazardous waste (all other forms of solid or liquid waste excluding wastewater). - 2.2 If no weight data are available, estimate the weight using available information on waste density and volume collected, mass balances, or similar information. - 2.3 Report the total amount of waste in tonnes by type as identified in 2.1 for each of the following methods: - Reuse; - Recycling; - Composting; - Recovery, including Energy Recovery; - Incineration (mass burn);
+- 2.1 Identify the amount of waste created by the organization's operations, by: - Hazardous waste (as defined by national legislation at the point of generation); and - Non-hazardous waste (all other forms of solid or liquid waste excluding wastewater). - 2.2 If no weight data are available, estimate the weight using available information on waste density and volume collected, mass balances, or similar information. - 2.2a Report the key assumptions and methodologies used to compile the information in response to this Indicator, from event planning through execution. - 2.3 Report the total amount of waste in tonnes by type as identified in 2.1 for each of the following methods: - Reduction - Reuse; - Recycling;